 MCO President Tom Tylutki said.

-SEIU President Mary Kay Henry spoke at the ceremony of MCO and SEIU's OneVoice national campaign, which seeks to elevate the voices of Corrections Officers and provide them a voice as corrections reform is debated around the the MCO office in Lansing during business hours and viewing the monument.
-The office is open 8 a.m. to 4 p.m.
-Monday - Friday, except for state holidays.
+SEIU President Mary Kay Henry spoke at the ceremony of MCO and SEIU's OneVoice national campaign, which seeks to elevate the voices of Corrections Officers and provide them a voice as corrections reform is debated around the nation.